Yandex Cloud

 To learn more about setting up an SSL certificate and using kafkacat, see Connecting to a Apache Kafka® cluster from applications.

-2. Verify that the data has been transferred from the source Managed Service for Apache Kafka® cluster to the Greenplum® database:
+2. Make sure that the data from the source Managed Service for Apache Kafka® cluster has been transferred to the Greenplum® database:

 1. Connect to the Greenplum® database.